sevdawn/myshiningstar/README.md

 https://vswift76.github.io/myshiningstar/

 Code Louisville Javascript 2021 project by Virginia Swift

+This project is actually a continuation (sequel? reboot? remake? whatever you want to call it) of my first Code Louisville class, Front End Web Development so while the backbone may look similar, there's been more than a few upgrades.
+This project, just like the previous one, showcases my love of concert photography (I'm not a pro, just a fan with a smartphone)

 Pages created with help from https://websitesetup.org/bootstrap-tutorial-for-beginners/ Boostrap 5 beta 3
-Native Javascript for Bootstrap https://thednp.github.io/bootstrap.native/ Contact form to Google Sheets created with help from SheetDB https://sheetdb.io/
+Contact form to Google Sheets created with help from SheetDB https://sheetdb.io/ Flickr Gallery styled with help from nanogallery2 https://nanogallery2.nanostudio.org/

 Project features list: